A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-As an extension to the advancements in \cite{vogiatzis2015integer} and \cite{veremyev2017finding}, the study conducted in \cite{rysz2018finding} focuses on determining the most betweenness central clique in a connected network.
-The important contribution here is that, in contrast to previous works where the clique size is predefined by the authors, the cardinality restriction is lifted in \cite{rysz2018finding}.
+{The evolution of group centrality has been marked by significant advancements in optimization models and algorithmic strategies.} As an extension to the advancements in {Vogiatzis et al.}~\cite{vogiatzis2015integer} and {Veremyev et al.}~\cite{veremyev2017finding}, the study conducted by {Rysz et al.}~\cite{rysz2018finding} focuses on determining the most betweenness central clique in a connected network.
+The important contribution here is that, in contrast to previous works where the clique size is predefined by the authors, the cardinality restriction is lifted.
 As is common in the literature up to now, they first develop an integer programming model.
 At a next step, to speed up the optimization phase, the authors then design and employ a combinatorial branch-and-bound (CBB) method.
 Indeed, following their work, we see a significant uptick in the number of studies utilizing CBB in group centrality literature.
 This fact shows that smart construction approaches can have quite the place in the group centrality literature.

-Interest in clique and clique relaxation problems and their intersection with centrality only continues to grow. \cite{pastukhov2018maximum} studies the problem of identifying a $\gamma$-quasi-clique with the highest degree.
+Interest in clique and clique relaxation problems and their intersection with centrality only continues to grow. {Pastukhov et al.}~\cite{pastukhov2018maximum} study the problem of identifying a $\gamma$-quasi-clique with the highest degree.
 The authors first present a linear integer programming model, and then devise two exact solution approaches: a) a CBB algorithm, and b) a degree decomposition algorithm.